lensco/notion-enhancer-tweaks/README.md

 This project consists of:
 - A Stylus file, and its compiled result `notion-enhancer-tweaks.css`
-- A demo page written in Pug, to quickly test the styles, and its compiled result `notion-enhancer-tweaks-demo.html`
+- A demo to quickly test the colors, with HTML written in Pug
 - A Gulp pipeline to generate the files and livereload everything